tidb-incubator/TiBigData/docs/design/2022-05-24-delete-feature.md

 Streaming mode introduces another problem, if the DELETE RowKind does not have any constraints, then we do not know which row needs to be deleted.
 So we need a constraint: at least one pk or valid uk.

 Pk is easy to understand, a valid uk means:
-- the uk's value should not be null.
+- The uk's value should not be null.
-- every column should not be null if uk has multiple-column.
+- Every column should not be null if uk has multiple-column.

 In summary, Here are the goals:
 - Delete will bypass TiDB.